pg_when

 SELECT when_is('<date> at <time>');

-If no timezone is provided, the extension defaults to UTC.
+If no timezone is provided, upstream says the default is UTC.

 Examples